melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 I used the equals `=` operator and the `OR` operator in SQL to create a query that identifies all login attempts that occurred on 2022-05-09 or 2022-05-08.

-The image below shows how I used the `WHERE` filter to filter for the specific data I am looking for in the `log_in_attempts table`.
+The image below shows how I used the `WHERE` clause to filter for the specific data I am looking for in the `log_in_attempts table`.
 The date of the login attempt is found in the `login_date` column.

 The `OR` operator specifies that either condition can be met.
 I use this operator becuase I want data about login attempts that specifically occured on either `2022-05-08` or `2022-05-09`.